Eliud15/Triki/README.md

 ## Welcome! 👋
-Thanks for checking out this front-end coding
+Thanks for checking  this front-end coding